cmhl93/book-summaries/becoming-a-better-programmer/part1/part1summary.md

   * Your design should consider whether off-the-shelf libraries already exist that solve your programming problems.

 ### So What Do We Do?

 > **Key:** Every day, leave your code a little better than it was.
 Remove redundancy and duplication as you find it.

 ## Improve Code by Removing It

+> **Key:** You can improve a system by adding new code.
+You can also improve a system by removing code.

+### So What?

+> **Key:** Remove dead code wherever possible.
+It gets in the way and slows you down.

+### Waking the Dead

+  * How can you find dead code?
+    * The best approach is to pay attention whilst working in the codebase.
+    * Be responsible for your actions, and ensure that you always clean up after your work.

+### Surgical Extracting

+> **Key:** It is safe to remove code that you might need in the future.
+You can always get it back from version control.

+> **Key:** Code cleanup should always be made in separate commits to functional changes

 ## The Ghost of a Codebase PAst

 ## Navigating a Route